 Amanda Michael wears many hats while running not one, but four sheep and cattle stations along with her hubby and his family north of Port Augusta, South Australia.
 She sees being on the land and working in rural industries as a wonderful privilege and loves nothing more than getting her hands dirty and relishing in the buzz of shearing time.
 She believes that rural women have a lot to contribute and have the freedom to diversify themselves in many different ways.
 Caring and creative, she is community-minded, is an accomplished smartphone photographer and is happiest when drafting in the yards, spending time with her two daughters or savouring the sights and smells of the land after rain.

-When asked what concerned her about the health and safety of those in rural industries, Amanda highlighted complacency as a major issue.
+When asked what concerned her about the health and safety of those in rural industries and communities, Amanda highlighted complacency as a major issue.
 To combat this, she is persistent in having regular conversations about safety and suggests that even subtle reminders can be helpful.
 She also reinforces the importance of staying on top of maintenance tasks and that timely attention to the little things can go a long way towards preventing big problems.
 In order to get everyone on board with work health and safety, she says it’s imperative to make it abundantly clear that the reason for making changes is simply because you care; and that you want each and every person to come home safely at the end of each day.

 How would you describe yourself in three words?

 I really enjoy drafting sheep and the buzz during shearing time.
 I’d rather be out in the paddock than home washing windows any day!